tomka/olelo/README.markdown

     gem install RedCloth
     gem install maruku
     gem install rubypants
-    gem install RMagick
+    gem install rmagick
     gem install minad-imaginator
+    gem install minad-evaluator

 Then run with `./run.ru -sthin -p4567` and. point your browser at <http://localhost:4567>.
 It automatically creates a repository in the directory '.wiki'.
+If you use ruby 1.9 it is very important that you set the environment variable LANG to a UTF-8 locale.
+Otherwise you might get encoding exceptions.

+For production purposes I recommend to deploy the wiki with thin and apache/nginx balancing.

+   # Create thin config
+   thin config -C thin.yml -s 3 -p 5000 -R run.ru -e deployment -d

+   # Useful if you have multiple installations
+   # export WIKI_CONFIG=/srv/wiki/config.yml

+   # Start thin servers
+   export LANG=en_US.UTF-8
+   thin start -C thin.yml

 Dependencies
 ------------